telezoic/Inquisitor-Python-Wx/README.md

 ####*What's different this time . . .*

 1: Speed.
 The Inquisitor-Python runs on BeautifulSoup and Requests.
-Speed is much improved in the absence of a headless browser. [note: The javascript heavy Proquest/ebrary pages call for a headless browser, you may have other vendors with similar demands]
+Speed is much improved in the absence of a headless browser. [note: The javascript heavy Proquest/ebrary and the Ebsco pages call for a headless browser, you may have other vendors with similar demands]

 2: User interface is a GUI.